Tia-Vu/Tia-Vu.github.io/_pages/cv.md

 ## SARA: Integrating Materials Theory, Experiment, and Computation
 _PI: R.B. van Dover, Michael Thompson_\
-Integrating materials science and computer science methods to dramatically accelerate by orders of magnitude, the discovery and development of new materials.
+Integrated materials science and computer science methods to dramatically accelerate by orders of magnitude, the discovery and development of new materials.

 * Used hyperspectral imaging and transfer matrix method to determine the optical depth of various amorphous and crystalline thin films to understand their composition
 * Performed photolithography, sputtering deposition, and profilometry

 Projects
 ======